janndesu/20-03-2021/README.md

 And if we are still confused? or we fail...
 Just be kind to yourself, just do what you want or create who you wanted to be and keep the rewards flowing.

-I'm with you and there are many more chances we unfold understanding, beauty and joy together.
+I'm with you and there are many more chances we unfold beauty and joy together.

 I wanna see you around. 😉